 Ties will be broken based on the greatest number of low ranks.
 Teams' low ranks will be counted, and the team with the greatest number of low ranks will be declared the winner.
 If a tie still exists, then the event superintendent will rank the team's response to questions.
 The team with the greatest number of low ranks from the response to questions will be declared the winner.
 If a tie still exists, then the team's raw scores will be totaled.
 The team with the greatest total of raw points will be declared the winner.

 Awards

-Awards will be presented to teams based on their rankings at the awards ceremony.
+Awards will be presented at the awards ceremony to teams based upon their rankings.